xpack-dev-tools/riscv-none-elf-gcc-xpack/README-RELEASE.md

 These commands use the `xpack-develop` branch of this repo.

-The builds may more than 13 hours:
+The builds may take more than 13 hours:

 - `xbbmi`: 10h45
 - `xbbma`: 2h35